Womens silk clothing offers a luxury natural fiber that babies your skin and projects chic.

 Lightweight silk is used in summer fashion for tops and dresses.

-Raw or nubby textured silk is used for sultry drawstring slacks -- like those at Soft Surroundings.
+Raw or nubby textured silk is used for sultry drawstring slacks and tops.
+It's perfect for casual occasions that require a bit of soigné.

 Shawls and beautiful underwear are other uses for silk.
 Some skiers swear by silk long underwear.

-With its roots in ancient China and Japan, silk fabric projects a grown-up, sophisticated aura of luxury and good taste.
+With its roots in ancient China and Japan, silk fabric projects a chic, sophisticated aura of luxury and good taste.

 The traditional Chinese dress known as the cheongam never goes out of style.